Multipolar Acoustic Source Reconstruction from Sparse Far-Field Data using ALOHA: Hankel Matrix Completion Approach

 Several algorithms can be used to solve the low-rank matrix completion problem \eqref{opt-prob} but we use ALOHA \cite{jin2015annihilating} in the proposed numerical scheme due to its robustness and performance guarantee.
-It is a singular value decomposition (SVD)-free algorithm that uses a low-rank factorization model for initialization.
+It is robust since it is a singular value decomposition (SVD)-free algorithm that uses a low-rank factorization model for initialization.
 Specifically, the optimization problem \eqref{opt-prob} is first converted to the constrained optimization problem

 based on the observation that